hallamaria1997/02476_mlops/reports/README.md

 ### Week 2

-* [ ] Write unit tests related to the data part of your code
+* [HMH] Write unit tests related to the data part of your code
-* [ ] Write unit tests related to model construction and or model training
+* [HMH] Write unit tests related to model construction and or model training
-* [ ] Calculate the coverage.
+* [HMH] Calculate the coverage.
-* [ ] Get some continuous integration running on the github repository
+* [HMH] Get some continuous integration running on the github repository
-* [ ] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
+* [HMG] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
-* [ ] Create a trigger workflow for automatically building your docker images
+* [HMG] Create a trigger workflow for automatically building your docker images
-* [ ] Get your model training in GCP using either the Engine or Vertex AI
+* [HMG] Get your model training in GCP using either the Engine or Vertex AI
 * [ ] Create a FastAPI application that can do inference using your model
 * [ ] If applicable, consider deploying the model locally using torchserve
 * [ ] Deploy your model in GCP using either Functions or Run as the backend